 The ball gets rolling quickly with an introductory offer that features 40,000 bonus miles that you'll receive after you make $3,000 in qualifying purchases within three months of opening the account.
 That alone is a decent welcome offer, but the offer also includes 10,000 Medallion® Qualification Miles (MQMs), which give new cardholders a big jumpstart toward Silver Medallion® elite status (achieved at 25,000 MQMs).
 Any frequent traveler knows that frequent flyer miles are fantastic, but the real value comes from the status miles you earn which is usually based on the number of flights you take or the total amount of money you spend with the airline in a given time period.
 Having the opportunity to earn status miles as part of your welcome offer is an enticing feature.
-Furthermore, this card offers 0 percent interest on purchases for the first six months (then, 17.74% - 26.74% Variable).
+Furthermore, this card offers 0 percent interest on purchases for the first six months (then, 17.99% - 26.99% Variable).
+See Rates and Fees.

 On an ongoing basis, you earn two miles for every $1 spent directly with Delta and one mile per $1 spent on other qualifying purchases.
 Miles can be redeemed for flights, seat upgrades, gift cards or shopping.

 The Delta Reserve for Business Credit Card also offers a "Miles Boost" opportunity through which you earn 15,000 MQMs and 15,000 bonus miles after you spend $30,000 on purchases on your Delta Reserve for Business Credit Card in a calendar year.
 If your company makes $60,000 in purchases on your Delta Reserve for Business Credit Card, those bonuses jump to 30,000 MQMs and 30,000 bonus miles.